Kim Betts

-Kim Betts (born Kim Williams 25 December 1971) is a British gymnast, bodybuilder, and TV presenter best known as Lightning in the ITV show Gladiators, where she was the longest-serving female star.
+Kim Betts (née Williams; born 25 December 1971) is a British gymnast, bodybuilder, and TV presenter best known as Lightning in the ITV show Gladiators, where she was the longest-serving female star.

 Gymnastics

 At age six Betts took up gymnastics after she was accepted into Lichfield Olympic Gymnastic Club.
 Betts had her first competitive event when she was eight years old.
 In her time as a gymnast she competed all over Great Britain as well as in Bulgaria, Belgium, and Germany.
 Between the ages of 10 and 16 she trained with the British Squad and gained 32 medals.